Browse articles

-Fixed and hidden fees
+Fixed fees

-Override the calculated revenue
+Swap the calculated revenue for a fixed one

 1. 1